 Ahh Greece: culture, islands, tradition and aesthetic beauty.
 As followers of my site will know, I am a huge Grecophile and love all things Greek.
 I particularly love exploring new destinations and showcasing them to you on my site.
 Greece isn’t only made up of her islands, however – as I have mentioned countless number of times.
 I’ve had the opportunity to explore the Agrafa mountains in the Karditsa area of central Greece, take a trip around Mount Parnassos and Delphi, visit the relatively undiscovered region of Methana in the Peloponnese and spend a weekend exploring the region of Nafpaktos.
 Who knew there was so much on the mainland to explore?
-So of course, when the opportunity presented itself to explore the Pelion area of Greece with my favourite team of bloggers – Travel Bloggers Greece – again I jumped at the chance.
+Well, apparently another very popular region of the mainland is Pelion.
+Let’s explore more here:

 Our trip to Pelion (pronounced Pee lee on) was organised by hotelier group Spyrou Philoxenia, a company who:

 provides first class services to the discerning holidaymaker looking for alluring Greek hotels.

 **Despite any complimentary services received, all thoughts and opinions remain my own**

 Where is Pelion?

 Pelion is actually a mountain in the south eastern part of the Thessaly region of Greece, forming a peninsular with several traditional and unique villages.
 The nearest airport is Volos, the biggest town in the Pelion region.
 Volos is actually a great starting point and good place to base yourself if you want to explore the region and stay by the sea.